-The standards of conduct and personal behaviour expected of members and officers of Crawley Borough Council, its partners and the community are defined and communicated through codes of conduct and protocols.
+The standards of conduct and personal behaviour expected of members and officers of the Council, its partners and the community are defined and communicated through codes of conduct and protocols.
 These include:

-- Councillors' Code of Conduct

-- Regular performance reviews for staff

-- An Anti-Fraud and Corruption Strategy

-- Protocol on Member/Employee Relations training was given to officers in 2013 on Officer/Member relationships

-- Employees' Code of Conduct

-- Planning Code of Conduct was revised in September 2013

-Relevant Policies and Documentation were updated to take account of the provisions in the Bribery Act 2010.

-Whistle blowing and receiving and investigating complaints from the public

-The Whistle Blowing policy was approved by the Audit and Governance Committee on 13th December 2011, effective from 1st April 2012 and was current in the period under review.
-This policy includes contractors working for the Council.
-Internal whistleblowers are requested to be open in their disclosure, but it is recognised that on occasions informants will wish to remain anonymous.
-With regard to external whistleblowing, there is a link on the Crawley Borough Council website which provides information about how to report benefit fraud, but not other types of activity that might be reported via whistleblowing.

-The Council has an effective formal complaints procedure.
-Under the scheme in place, as agreed by CMT, complaints are usually dealt with by the Head of Service rather than someone independent of the service provided they have not been involved in dealing with the initial complaint.

-Reports on complaints received are presented to Corporate Management Team and the Performance Monitoring Scrutiny Panel on a quarterly basis.

-In 2013/2014 14 complaints were considered by the Local Government Ombudsman and 10 were dismissed without a full investigation, 1 found minor fault and the remaining 3 remained outstanding at 31st March 2014.
+- Councillors' Code of Conduct - Regular performance reviews for staff - An Anti-Fraud and Corruption Strategy - Protocol on Member/Employee Relations-training was given to officers in 2013 on Officer/Member relationships - Employees' Code of Conduct - Planning Code of Conduct was revised in September 2013 - The Whistle Blowing policy - Independent Members - The Council has an effective formal complaints procedure.
+Under the scheme in place, as agreed by CMT, complaints are usually dealt with by the Head of Service rather than someone independent of the service provided they have not been involved in dealing with the initial complaint. - Reports on complaints received are presented to CMT and the Performance Monitoring Scrutiny Panel on a quarterly basis. - A programme of management development for middle managers entitled 'Leading Through Transformation' started in 2014/15, with 36 managers completing the programme.
+A further 12 managers are undertaking this in 2015/16. - In 2014/2015, 9 complaints were considered by the Local Government Ombudsman and the Housing Ombudsman.
+4 were considered to be premature and were returned to the Council for local resolution.
+A further 3 were dismissed without a full investigation, one found maladministration and the remaining one was outstanding at 31st March 2015. - The Council has a duty to ensure that it acts in accordance with the law and various regulations in the performance of its functions.

-Reviewing and updating standing orders, standing financial instructions, a scheme of delegation and supporting procedure notes/manuals, which clearly define how decisions are taken and the processes and controls required to manage risks

-The Head of Legal and Democratic Services is responsible for ensuring that the Constitution is subject to annual review, and review on an ad-hoc basis as required.
-Changes to the Constitution were agreed by Council periodically in 2013 and annual review of the Constitution was also undertaken in March 2014.
-There has been a redesign of executive decision making processes and key changes have realigned and rationalised decision making levels, new key decision definition and thresholds, cascade and generic delegation scheme and sub-delegation scheme, Toolkit new report template and revamped Forward Plan.

-Compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful

-Crawley Borough Council has a duty to ensure that it acts in accordance with the law and various regulations in the performance of its functions.
 It has developed policies and procedures for its officers to ensure that, as far as possible, all officers understand their responsibilities both to the Council and to the public.
-The Constitution is a key document which sets out how decisions are made, by whom and the procedures to be followed.
-Two other key documents are the Financial Procedure Rules and the Procurement Code, which are available to all officers via the Council's Intranet, as well as available to the public as part of the Constitution, which is published on the Council's website.
-There is also an online Procurement Toolkit which supports officers in complying with the Procurement Code.
-These will be updated in the coming months.

-Other documentation includes corporate policies and statements on a range of topics such as Equality and Diversity, Customer Care and Fraud.
+The Constitution is a key document which sets out how decisions are made, by whom and the procedures to be followed. - The Procurement Code is available to all officers via the Council's Intranet, as well as available to the public as part of the Constitution.
+There is also an online Procurement Toolkit which supports officers in complying with the Procurement Code. - Other documentation includes corporate policies and statements on a range of topics such as Equality and Diversity, Customer Care and Fraud.
 All policies are subject to internal review to ensure these are adequately maintained.
-The Council keeps all staff aware of changes in policy, or new documentation following new legislation by means of alerting them in regular team meetings, newsflashes on the intranet and where appropriate, arranging training for all or key members of staff.
+The Council keeps all staff aware of changes in policy, or new documentation following new legislation by means

-The Council approved a revised Risk Management Strategy in June 2012 which was current during the period of review.
+- of alerting them in regular team meetings, newsflashes on the intranet and where appropriate, arranging training for all or key members of staff. - The Council approved a revised Risk Management Strategy in 2014 which was current during the period of review.
 This is part of a revised approach to risk management.